BLOG: All Things Higher Ed

 When will the FAFSA open for 2025-26?

-What can I do now to be ready for the 2025-26 FAFSA form?
+What should I do before I start filling out the 2025-26 FAFSA form?

-There are several steps you can take now:
+There are several steps you should take first:

 1. Follow “Federal Student Aid” on Instagram, Facebook, YouTube or X for important announcements.
 Or log on to the Federal Student Aid website for more information.